 The doctoral program Guidance Committee consists of at least four regular Michigan State University faculty.
 The professor with whom the student works most closely is the Advisor.
 The additional members of the Guidance Committee are chosen by the student in consultation with their Advisor.
 Any Ph.D. regular faculty (under the rules of tenure) appointed in the Geography Department can serve as Advisor for Geography Ph.D. students.
 At least half of the members of a student's guidance committee must have Geography as their tenure home.
-Persons who are Specialists and Administrative Professionals may be included on the Committee but do not count toward the minimum of four (or more) members required.
+The University requires that a regular MSU faculty member who is not a member of the Geography Department, be a voting member of the committee Persons who are Specialists and Administrative Professionals may be included on the Committee but do not count toward the minimum of four (or more) members required.
 They are, in essence, 'extras.'
 The composition of the committee must be approved by the Chairperson of the Department and reported to the Graduate Program Director and Graduate Secretary and the Dean of the College of Social Science.
 An Advisor and the Guidance Committee should be formed no later than the end of the second semester following entry into the program.